j-hw-wong/SWEPT/README.md

 3) The inference analysis to constrain the w0-wa Dark Energy Equation of State parameters from the measured 3x2pt data vector - handled by the inference_analysis/ package

 This code is designed to run on a laptop/desktop, so is generally serial in nature.
-Code for parallel use on HPC is under construction.
+Code for parallel use at greater resolution on HPC is under construction.

 [General documentation for each package is currently under construction!]